red-the-random-dev/DotRPG/README.md

 # DotRPG
-A game engine designed for creation of jRPGs and visual novels based on MonoGame.
+A game engine for creation of jRPGs and visual novels based on MonoGame.

 ## Things implemented so far
 + Text display and scrolling